meytalOptimove/Android-SDK-Integration-Guide/README.md

 ___

-### The Hosting Application uses Java 7
+### Migrate to Java 8 – As Supported by Android

 Optimove's Android SDK uses the `Java 8`.
-If the hosting app still uses `Java 7` some build errors might occur.
+If the hosting app still uses `Java 7` or `Jack` some build errors might occur.
 In that case migrate the app to `Java 8`.
-It is simple and enables new and useful language features.
+It is fast, simple and enables new and useful language features.

 >For more information about _Android Official Java 8 Support_ checkout [this Developer's Guide](https://developer.android.com/studio/write/java8-support) article